Your Happy Man Coach,

-Austin Texas Man Coach, Ex-Marine, and Recovering Nice Guy
+Happy Man Coach, Former U.S. Marine, and Recovering Nice Guy

-Since then I have learned how to be a calm, confident, loving, playful, unshakeable, open and inviting man, comfortable in my own skin and reconnected with my joy.
+Since 2018, I've transformed into a calm, confident, loving, playful, unshakeable man—comfortable in my own skin and reconnected with my joy.

-I offer group coachingprivate one-on-one coaching, self-paced courses, and a private men's community for men like you and me who want to rebuild their confidence, overcome anxiety, and quit playing small in life.
+I offer group coaching, private men's coaching, self-paced courses, men's retreats, and a private men's community specifically for men like you and me—men who want to rebuild their confidence, overcome anxiety, and stop playing small in life.

 We sat on a park bench in our neighborhood and I cried.
 I felt like my life was over.
 I felt like a failure as a husband, as a father, as a man.
 I wasn’t happy either, but I wasn’t ready to call it quits.
 I just didn’t know how to fix it.